 In order to contribute GND authority records, you must submit a Salesforce case to request Ex Libris to configure your institution in the Community Zone.
 Ex Libris maintains the list of GND contributing institutions with permission to update the GND database.
 Your ability to contribute records to GND from Alma also requires that you are authorized first by DNB (Deutsche Nationalbibliothek).

 GND data is in the Community Zone.
-With GND authority support in Alma, you can create, update, or delete GND authority records using the MD Editor.
-When you save a new or updated record or delete a GND record in the MD Editor, Alma sends a request to GND for approval (via SRU/U protocol).
-If an approved record response is returned, Alma saves the record in the Community Zone and the master GND database.
-Otherwise, Alma displays an error message in the MD Editor, and you must resolve whatever issue GND has with the record.
+With GND authority support in Alma, you can create, update, or delete GND authority records using the new Metadata Editor.
+When you save a new or updated record or delete a GND record in the new Metadata Editor, Alma sends a request to GND for approval (via SRU/U protocol).
+If an approved record response is returned, Alma saves the record in the Community Zone and the primary GND database.
+Otherwise, Alma displays an error message in the new Metadata Editor, and you must resolve whatever issue GND has with the record.

 In the records sent to GND for contribution, the 005 field is populated with the originating system version of the record (instead of the modification date in Alma).
 When GND returns the record to Alma after contribution or when Alma reloads the record from GND, Alma updates the originating system version with the value in the 005 field.
 When Alma contributes the record to GND, Alma uses the identifier from the 035 field that contains the (DE-588) prefix as the record identifier sent to GND.

-Changes accepted by GND are incorporated into the master GND database and become available to all Alma users through the Community Zone.
-Ex Libris regularly updates the Community Zone every 6 hours with GND changes to include those changes made outside the Alma environment.
+Changes accepted by GND are incorporated into the primary GND database and become available to all Alma users through the Community Zone.
+Ex Libris regularly updates the Community Zone every hour with GND changes to include those changes made outside the Alma environment.

-You can create or edit MARC 21 bibliographic records in the MD Editor using F3 and the GND authority records.
+You can create or edit MARC 21 bibliographic records in the new Metadata Editor using F3 and the GND authority records.
 See Creating Bibliographic Records

 for more information.